5 Ways Kombucha Improves Your Health

 Kombucha is an excellent beverage choice for the prevention and healing of the human body.
 It is rich in amino acids, organic acids, active enzymes and polyphenol antioxidants that protect cells from disease and cancer.

-Of these nutrients, a few unique components of kombucha include an abundant variety of organic acids including butyric acid, usnic acid, oxalic acid, malic acid, acetic acid, gluconic acid and lactic acid.
+Of these nutrients, a few unique components include an abundant variety of organic acids including butyric acid, usnic acid, oxalic acid, malic acid, acetic acid, gluconic acid and lactic acid.
 (6)